-- CIF's Tier 1 and 2 countries.
-In order to accelerate the pipeline, it is proposed that the program uses a sealed pipeline approach, similar to the approach under CTF's Dedicated Private Sector Program (DPSP).5 - 36.
-All countries who have submitted an Expression of Interest (EoI) and are finally selected to be supported through the program will be eligible to receive funding through this window.
-At least ten (10) per cent of the total funding available under the program may be made available to the private sector for developing innovative solutions consistent with key objectives of the program with the goal of mobilizing additional sources of financing.
-These resources could also be used to support early stage climate ventures with a focus on various nascent low-carbon and clean energy technologies in developing countries.
-Activities supported through the window will seek to learn from the existing body of knowledge on transformational change and aim to achieve potentially transformative impacts consistent with the objectives of the program. - 37.
+- 36. All countries who have submitted an Expression of Interest (EoI) and are finally selected to be supported through the program will be eligible to receive funding through this window.
+Up to ten (10) per cent of the total funding available under the program can be made available to the private sector for developing innovative solutions consistent with key objectives of the program.
+These resources could also be used to support early stage climate ventures with a focus on various nascent low-carbon technologies in developing countries that can lead to potentially transformative impacts consistent with the objectives of the program. - 37.
 Section 6 describes in detail how concessional resources under the program will be deployed.